RoshTzsche/kraken_pipeline/README.md

 - **Batch Classification:** Automatically processes all paired-end samples in the input directory.
 - **Storage Efficiency:** Generates lightweight Kraken2 reports (`_report.txt`) without storing massive, unnecessary read-by-read output files.
 - **Stacked Taxonomy Output:** Parses individual sample reports into a single, consolidated **Stacked Excel Matrix** containing Ranks, TaxIDs, and read counts for every sample.
+* **Space-Saving Taxonomy:** Uses a **centralized taxonomy folder** (`data/taxonomy/`).
+When creating new databases, the script uses **Symbolic Links** instead of duplicating the 60GB+ taxonomy files, saving massive amounts of disk space.
+It can even migrate existing taxonomy from old databases to the central storage.
 ---

 ## 📂 Repository Structure